MagicInUse/README-Generator/README.md

 # NodeJS README Generator
 ## Description
 This lightweight CLI (Command Line Interface) tool will help you create a detailed and useful README.md file for your GitHub repositories.
 Utilizing the Inquirer and FS packages, we take input through the CLI and create a fresh README.md file.
 The extra import of generateLicense.js is necessary for the project's requirements.
+A link to a video showcasing this application can be found [here](https://youtu.be/gALUvhSLToE)
 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)